STAND. COM. REP. NO. 266

 State of Hawaii

-Your Committee on Commerce and Consumer Protection, to which was referred S.B.
-No. 652 entitled:
+Your Committee on Judiciary & Hawaiian Affairs, to which was referred H.B.
+No. 1090 entitled:

-"A BILL FOR AN ACT RELATING TO MORTGAGE FORECLOSURES,"
+"A BILL FOR AN ACT RELATING TO CHILD PASSENGER RESTRAINTS,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 652, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 652, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1090 and recommends that it pass Second Reading and be referred to your Committee on Finance.